ieva-balta/FLAMS/README.md

 * `dataDir` is the path to the directory where intermediate files (the UniProt sequence files) are stored. [default: $PWD/data]
 * `threadsBLAST` is a BLAST parameter, allows you to speed up the search by multithreading. [default: 1]
 * `evalueBLAST` is a BLAST parameter, allows you to filter out low quality BLAST hits. [default: 0.01]
 * `modification` is a space-separated list of modifications (all lower case) to search for at the given position.
-Possible values are any (combinations) of the CPLM and dbPTM modifications.
-We also provide aggregated combinations for each amino acid ($AA-All), and the CPLM combinations.
+We also provide aggregated combinations for each amino acid ($AA-All), and Acylations and Ubs.
 For a full list of all supported PTMs, and how they are named, see the [Supported PTM types](#supported-ptm-types) section of the README.
 In general, PTMs are written all lowercase, and spaces within a PTM name are replaced by underscores. [default: K-All]

 ### Example use case